acpascale/netzero_navigate/README.md

 ## Source files

 All (non-GIS) source files needed to reproduce analyses here.
-Missing GIS files have not been added at this time due to size limitations.
-They will be made available for download shortly.

 ## Code folder

 All scripts to reproduce code-based analyses here.
 These include scripts developed by the repository owner, scripts provided by Evolved Energy Research (EER), and portions of scripts representing a fork of a MapRE repository.
 Scripts provided by EER are marked with "_eer" at the end of the file name (*_eer).
 Code representing the fork of the MapRE repository are marked with comments within files.
 Credit details and development of code and methods are provided at the bottom of this readme (and in main code file).

+**Note that stages 1-3 cannot be run without downloading files owned by other organizations, and placing them in the appropriate GIS location.
+See "/d0_2code/parameters/mpv1_[x].csv" , "/d0_2code/parameters/mvp0_paper_setup.csv" , and "mpv3_paper_all.csv" files.
+Users should paramterize the "/d0_2code/parameters/mvp0_paper_setup.csv" file to start with stage 4.
+Stage 3 outputs have been placed in the appropriate GIS folder so that stages four to eight can be run.
+Stage eight outputs are also in this folder if one wants to skip stages 1-8 all together.

+Additionl code (not used in paper, but extended functionality to mapping of selected projects and transmission) will be added over time as a Fork of this directory.

 ## Results folder